FikaWorks/grgate/README.md

 ## Config reference

-GGate has 2 types of configuration:
+GRGate has 2 types of configuration:
 - **main config** which define global, server settings and credentials to talk to external API like Github
 - **repo config** which is a file stored in the repository and define the